 By now, anyone who even slightly follows food media news knows that Bon Appetit Magazine’s editor in chief Adam Rapoport has resigned his position over, sigh, a brown face scandal.
 I’m classifying this as Of Course He Did, as this is, well, Adam Rapoport.
 You know who I’m talking about.
 Adam Rapoport, the dapper suited, sock-wearing former style editor of GQ who succeeded Barbara Fairchild at Bon Appetit.
 Such a dude!
 Adam Rapoport, with his trademark smarmy smirk ever present on his extremely punchable face.
 Adam Rapoport, apparently the Bon App overlord of toxic, racist food media culture.
 POC employees past and present are spilling tea and bringing receipts.

-I was disappointed to see this prime parcel of food media real estate being granted to Perelman, because it was just one more instance of food media rewarding affluent, white, unchallenging (I think BA’s word is “accessible”) food.
-Perelman is affluent, white, and yes, her food is boring.
-I don’t say that as an insult, so the fangirls can lower their pitchforks.
-While it’s outside the scope of this piece, I will and do defend boring food.
-Lord knows I make enough of it myself.
-(I have a weeknight go-to recipe we literally call Basic Bitch Spaghetti.
-I’ll spare you the details but rest assured, it lives down to its name.)
-Also, boring does not equal incompetent or unappealing.
-I think knowing how to properly execute on no-frills, crowd-pleasing meals is a valuable skill to keep in one’s repertoire.
-I love fancy, unfamiliar-to-me cooking as much as anyone, but some nights it’s the last thing my basic white ass wants to make or eat.
-I think no one owes any apology for craving something known and familiar.
-When I say boring food, I mean types of recipes and a culinary viewpoint that we’ve seen over and over and over for almost twenty years.
+I was disappointed to see this prime parcel of food media real estate being granted to Perelman because it was just one more instance of food media rewarding affluent, white, unchallenging (I think BA’s word is “accessible”) food.
+Perelman is affluent, white, and yes, her food is unoriginal, in the sense that it’s mostly nothing you haven’t seen before – which does not translate to incompetent or unappealing.
+Not at all.
+When I say unoriginal food, I mean types of recipes and a culinary viewpoint that we’ve seen over and over and over for almost twenty years.
 I mean an affluent, white-centric, “unfussy” genre.
-It’s been done to death, and food media giants like Bon Appetit need not platform it any further.
+It’s been done to death, and supposedly cutting edge food media giants like Bon Appetit need not platform it any further.

 Grilled Shrimp with Tabasco-Tarragon Butter